AshrafMd-1/coda-attendance-widget/README.md

 ﻿# coda-attendance

-A widget for tracking attendance and providing additional information can be found here: [Attendance Widget](https://coda.io/workspaces/ws-D-52UGhoOA/packs)
+A widget for tracking attendance and providing additional information can be found here: [Attendance Widget](https://coda.io/packs/samvidha-attendance-18050)

+> Only for IARE students